OctopusDeploy/docs/src/pages/docs/deployments/html-and-javascript-application-deployments.md

  1. Remember you need to target a web server running IIS in order to follow this guide verbatim.
 2. Configure some project variables to match the JavaScript shown above. *You can use these values or any other values you wish - we've chosen to show a [complex expression](/docs/projects/variables/variable-substitutions/) including an [Octopus System Variable](/docs/projects/variables/system-variables).*
 ![](/docs/deployments/images/5866206.png)
 3. Configure the deployment process to deploy the MyApp package and host it in an IIS Web Site.
-Our web servers in this example belong to the **web-server** role.
+Our web servers in this example are associated with the **web-server** [target tag](/docs/infrastructure/deployment-targets/#target-roles).

 :::figure
 ![](/docs/deployments/images/5866207.png)